 26. Will a laptop and cell phone work, should I bring them?

-We don’t bring one, its a refreshing break not to have it.
-We bring a removable hard drive with everyone’s information on it and use the hotel or internet cafe.
-You can bring one though for data entry.
-Your cell phone will not work, other than direct data input.
+Yes but We don’t bring one, its a refreshing break not to have it.
+We bring a cell phone and a removable hard drive with everyone’s information on it and use the hotel or internet cafe WiFi.
+Your cell phone will not work, other than direct data input unless you are in a hot zone.

 27. What do you mean by PLANT and FIGHT?

-Plant and Fight Genetically Modified Organisms (GMO), early on-set diabetes, obesity, poor nutrition, food in-security, social injustice, socioeconomic barriers, for sustainable economies and community, to break the fast or prepared food chain, to bring families together and break bread, and to unite the community in which we reside.
+Plant and Fight Genetically Modified Organisms (GMO), early on-set diabetes, obesity, poor nutrition, food in-security, social injustice, socioeconomic barriers, for sustainable economies and community, to break the fast or prepared food chain, to bring families together and break bread, end the embargo and to unite the community in which we reside.